-Bus Pass: Students taking six or more credits are allowed to use their student ID as a bus pass on the city bus system.
-Buses run regularly throughout campus, downtown and Whatcom County.
+Bus Pass: The student ID card works as a bus pass on all Whatcom Transit Authority (WTA) routes.
+Buses run regularly through campus, downtown, and Whatcom County.
 Most students choose to take the bus over driving a car to get around town.

 Personal Vehicle: While limited parking is available on campus, you can expect to pay about $282 for an academic year parking permit.
 If you choose to bring a car, you must apply for a parking pass through Parking Services.